-UNT/TCOM Seven-Year Program
+Seven-Year Programs

-TCOM and the University of North Texas offer a cooperative baccalaureate/ osteopathic physician program wherein UNT students can earn their baccalaureate and D.O. degrees in seven years instead of the usual eight.
-Qualified students earn a bachelor's degree in either biology, chemistry or biochemistry after completing three years at UNT and the first year at TCOM.
+TCOM offers a cooperative baccalaureate/osteopathic physician program with the University of North Texas in Denton and The University of Texas at Dallas wherein students can earn their baccalaureate and D.O. degrees in seven years instead of the usual eight.
+Qualified students earn a bachelor's degree in either biology, chemistry or biochemistry after completing three years at UNT or UTD and the first year at TCOM.
 Then, after the last three years in the TCOM curriculum and successful completion of graduation requirements, the students earn their doctor of osteopathic medicine degrees.
 For entrance requirements and more information, contact the Office of Medical Student Admissions.